ibm-cloud-docs/secure-enterprise/bp-da.md

 Now that you understand the best practices for building a deployable architecture, you can use the tools and resources and review the following {{site.data.keyword.cloud_notm}} documentation before developing your automation code.
 This helps ensure that you thoroughly planned and designed your solution to share in {{site.data.keyword.cloud_notm}}:

 * [Planning and researching for designing an architecture](/docs/secure-enterprise?topic=secure-enterprise-starting-da-process) to ensure that you're designing an architecture that is a viable reusable pattern that meets your business requirements.
-* [How do I decide what type of component to create?](/docs/secure-enterprise?topic=secure-enterprise-choose-plan-process) to make sure you understand the differences between a module, deployable architecture, and deployable architecture stack.
+* [How do I decide what type of component to create?](/docs/secure-enterprise?topic=secure-enterprise-choose-plan-process) to make sure you understand the differences between creating a module, creating a deployable architecture, and stacking deployable architectures together.
 * [How do I decide where to share my solution?](/docs/secure-enterprise?topic=secure-enterprise-publish-da-options) to ensure you're meeting the requirements depending on where you plan to share or publish your solution.